Integrated Pest Management

 With its warmer seasonal climate, Carlsbad has a unique variety of weeds and insects that don't always respond to any single method of control.
 And while Integrated pest management techniques aren't unique to Carlsbad and Southeast New Mexico, they can play a huge role in a successful pest control program.

-For most people, the phrase pest management gives the ideas that it deals only with insects.
-However, pests can be defined as anything that is where it shouldn't be including birds, rodents, and weeds.
-Some types of weed control are incorporated into IPM programs weeds and unwanted vegetation are the pest.
+For most people, the term pest management or pest control gives the idea that it deals only with spraying insects.
+However, pests can be defined as anything that is where it shouldn't be.
+This would include controlling birds, rodents, and spraying for weeds.
+In Carlsbad, some types of weed control are incorporated into IPM services and programs where weeds and unwanted vegetation are the pest.

 While these methods are most often referred to and used for agricultural and farming, they apply to all areas of pest control including residential homes and businesses.
 See Integrated Pest Management For Homes for some good guidelines, tips, and ideas on how these methods can be applied in homes and businesses outside the agricultural realm.

 A common method of biological pest control that many homeowners and gardeners are familiar with is the use of Lady Bugs to eliminate Aphids and other harmful insects from Rose Bushes and other desirable plants in the home garden.
+And they will overnight them to Carlsbad or most anywhere in the U.S..
 This is just one example but there are many.

 Methods Of IPM

 The main methods of Integrated Pest Management can be described as follows -

 - Biological Control - Using natural enemies, parasites, or enemies of a pest to either compete with it or kill it in order to control it.

 - Cultural Control - Eliminating food or water sources or even favorable living conditions.